 The medium size Laguna pond tub is 51" x 34" x 17" high and weighs over 20 lb.
 The largest Laguna tub is 69" x 46" x 25" high.

 Note: These pond tubs are NOT the same item as black mortar pans, aka concrete mixing tubs, available from home improvement stores.
 Compared to these pond tubs, mortar tubs are much smaller in size, have lower sides, and have much more sloping sides which reduces the available floor space.
 Mortar tubs are not rated as animal or fish safe; they are made for construction use.

 4.)
 Holiday tree storage tubs

 I also have stacks of Iris holiday tree storage boxes.
 The box size is listed as 52" x 20", but the actual floor space is only 45" x 16" (720 sq in) because the sides slope slightly.
 The sides are 12" tall without the lid.
-Typically, they are only sold during the winter holidays.
+They can be difficult to find in stores and they are usually only sold during the winter holidays.

 I like the light color of these tubs.
 The sides are also semi see-through.
-When the basking light is on, I can actually see the tortoise through the tub walls. :O)
+When the basking light is on, I can actually see the tortoise through the tub walls. :0)

 5.)
 Stock tanks